schirmerm/liri-node-app/README.md

 ## What is Liri
 Liri is an app that allows you to search Spotify for songs, Concerts for bands, and OMDB for movies.
 It is a node app that takes commands in the command line and gives you back the data from these node/API's.
 With this app you can search your favorite songs and see when they came out.
 You can see when your favorite artist is going to be performing near you.
 Or you can look up your favorite movie and see when it came out, what the ratings were, or what its about.

+## The code behind Liri
+To get Liri to work I had to utilize the 3 APIs that are required for this assignment.
+Those APIs are
+1. Node-Spotify-API
+2. Bands-in-Town API
+3. OMDB Movies API

+The first thing I did was download Axios so that I could grab the bands API and the OMDB API, as for the spotify API it is actually a node package itself so I downloaded that as well.
+First to install these node packages was I had to
+1. NPM init -y
+2. NPM i(install) **Node Package**
+3. Require the node packages so that you are able to utilize them.
+Besides Axios and spotify I also downloaded moment and .env.
+After downloading the necessary node packages and required them to be able to utilize them.
+For the spotify API you have to create a ID and Secret from spotify so I created a .env file and a .gitignore file so that it was hidden and nobody else could use my ID and Secret.
+If you were to download the code you would have to provide your own.
+I created functions for each API so that I pulled specific data from each one.
+Once I had each API working the way I wanted I threw them into a switch statement, which is based off the command you give.
+Each of the commands are listed below, but when you type in a specific command you will have to type in an input following the command and it will give you the information.

 ## How to use Liri
 The first thing to know about liri is that is uses node.js and therefore works through the terminal.
 In order to work it you must enter in the following first: 'node liri.js <command> <input>'.
 After that you have 4 commands at your disposal that allow you to interact with Liri.
 The following commands are: